fomightez/text_mining/README.md

 > pertinent lines in several files --> all those lines in one file
 `pull_MATCHING_data_from_files_in_directory.py` takes a directory as an argument and mines for lines in the file(s) matching the text of interest.
 It only mines the files that match constraints set for the file names.
 All the lines get saved to a file.
 For the current version, the text of interest to match and the file name constraints are to be set as user-provided values in the code.
 Make sure to edit the code to match your needs.
-Thought it is currently configured to only focus on a directory of files, you can easily direct it at a single file by limiting the file name constraints to only match a single file and point the script at the directory that contains that file.
+Though it is currently configured to only focus on a directory of files, you can easily direct it at a single file by limiting the file name constraints to only match a single file and point the script at the directory that contains that file.

 ---